Payments to families and children

-Family Income Supplement (FIS) is a weekly tax-free payment available to employees with children.
+Working Family Payment (WFP) is a weekly tax-free payment available to employees with children.
 To qualify you must have at least one child who normally lives with you or is financially supported by you and your net average weekly family income must be below a certain amount for your family size.

 The Back to Work Family Dividend scheme aims to help families to move from social welfare into employment.
 It gives financial support to people with qualified children who take up employment or self-employment and as a result stop claiming a jobseeker's payment or a one-parent family payment.